 Assuming the circulatory system in humans obeys Bernoulli's principle of fluid dynamics, which of these statements most accurately compares the blood pressure in a capillary of the neck to a capillar with an equal cross-sectional area in the right knee?

 The pressure in the neck is greater than the pressure in the knee because of the increase in pressure head

 The pressure in the neck is equal to the pressure in the knee because of the equal dunamic pressure according to the continuity equation

 The pressure in the knee is greate than the pressure in the neck because of the increase in pressure head

 An accurate comparsion cannot be given without knowldge of the fluid's density and viscosity.

-If you are studying for the MCAT, you know how critical it is to practice on MCAT-specific questions.
+If you are studying for the MCAT exam, you know how critical it is to practice on MCAT practice questions.
 Studying the sciences isn’t enough — 510+ scorers also know how to put that knowledge to good use.
 Each of our Questions of the Day is written by one of our elite 99th+ percentile instructors and comes with a thorough explanation.
 This is a great way to sharpen your MCAT skills in just a few minutes, and, regardless of whether you purchase MCAT prep with Blueprint MCAT, each Question of the Day is yours to keep.
 Take advantage of these practice problems and study these questions as if it were MCAT questions on the real MCAT exam.
 We’ll cover all 4 major MCAT science topics: Biology, General Chemistry, Organic Chemistry, and Physics — as well as questions on the behavioral sciences section.
-You will also get access to MCAT practice questions that have thorough explanations of the concepts and answer choices, so if you miss a problem you’ll be able to understand why.
+You will also get access to MCAT practice questions that have thorough explanations of the concepts with multiple choice answer choices, so if you miss a problem you’ll be able to understand why.